patrovite/Course_Generator/doc/en/md/04-Menus.md

 * **Copy** : Copies the selected line in the clipboard.
 Keyboard shortcut: [CTRL+C].

-* **Search a point...** : Searches a GPS point using a longitude and a latitude.
+* **Search a point...** : Searches a GPS point using longitude and latitude coordinates.
 The closest point found will be returned.
 Keyboard shortcut: [CTRL+F].

 * **Mark the current position** : Sets a mark on the selected line.
 If the line already has a mark, the mark will be deleted.
 Keyboard shortcut: [F6].